hectorbarquero/portfolio/docs/README.md

 # Folder structure
-Project  contains 16 directories, 48 files.
+Project  contains 16 directories, 53 files.

-> **NEW, BUT IN WORK** You can preview this website by checking the live link in my About section on GitHub -->
+> **NEW** Preview this website by checking the live link in my About section on GitHub --> hectorbarquero.github.io/portfolio/

 + assets contains: project assets, including sass, css, icons, and images.